humbertosk/coding-test/README.md

 * Summary section ("Total of items" and "Completed"): counts are updated accordingly
 * TODO list is saved on browser local storage (so it can be reloaded next time the app is loaded/or page is refreshed)
 * Application looks professional (production ready):
+    * you are free to change the design of the application if you feel that it makes sense
+    * you are free to add any supporting library/package that you will need (e.g., UI, icons, utilities, etc)
-    ** you are free to change the design of the application if you feel that it makes sense ** adapt the code as much as you want so it is in accordance to the current web application development best practices
+    * adapt the code as much as you want so it is in accordance to the current web application development best practices

 ### Technical requirements